MicrosoftDocs/sql-docs/docs/2014/reporting-services/relational-query-designer-user-interface-report-builder.md

 ms.assetid: cd5fa70c-5218-40d5-9ae6-02d798b5c485
 caps.latest.revision: 22
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Relational Query Designer User Interface (Report Builder)
-  Report Builder provides both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssSDS](../../includes/sssds-md.md)] relational databases and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssDWCurrentFull](../../includes/ssdwcurrentfull-md.md)] for a report dataset.
+  Report Builder provides both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] and [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssSDS](../includes/sssds-md.md)] relational databases and [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssDWCurrentFull](../includes/ssdwcurrentfull-md.md)] for a report dataset.
 Use the graphical query designer to explore the metadata, interactively build a query, and view the results for your query.
 Use the text-based query designer to view the query that was built by the graphical query designer or to modify a query.
 You can also import an existing query from a file or report.

 > [!NOTE]
 >  In Report Builder, to specify a query for data source types Oracle, OLE DB, ODBC, and Teradata, you must use the text-based query designer.
 For more information, see [Text-based Query Designer User Interface &#40;Report Builder&#41;](../../2014/reporting-services/text-based-query-designer-user-interface-report-builder.md).